In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 First of all, set up your camera or phone on a tripod or flat surface that is not moving.

 Place the camera at eye level and about 3-5 feet away from the subject.
-This will help give the appearance of a flattering headshot.
+This will help create a flattering headshot.

 3. Go Manual

-Next, open up your camera’s manual settings so you can choose your exposure, aperture, and other technical modifiers.
+Next, open up your camera’s manual settings to choose your exposure, aperture, and other technical modifiers.

 If shooting with a phone or tablet, turn on HDR (high dynamic range).